 The residence halls at Dallas Christian College foster a culture unique to young men and women.
 Accordingly, DCC does not permit students over 26 years of age to live in the residence halls.
-The VP of Student Development and the Residence Director may make exceptions under certain circumstances.
+The Office of Student Development may make exceptions under certain circumstances.
 Generally, however, students older than 26 years of age should make alternative housing arrangements.